mdeniz/marcus_bikes/README.md

 ##### Adding a new customizable part and editing its options

-If Marcus needs to define a new customizable part on a product he only will need to go the edit the product, then in the lower part of the page open the **Customizable Parts** tab and there click on the top right button with a plus inside:
+If Marcus needs to define a new customizable part on a product he only will need to go the edit the product, then in the lower part of the page open the **Customizable Parts** tab and click on the top right button with a plus inside:

 ![Product Admin edit parts](doc/assets/admin_product_edit_parts_tab.png)

-Clickin on the button will open a form inside a modal that lets Marcus to introduce the basic info of a customizable part definition: name, description, and order.
+Clicking on the button will open a form inside a modal that lets Marcus introduce the basic info of a customizable part definition: name, description, and order.

 ![Product Admin new part](doc/assets/admin_new_part.png)